-Additional construction funding (Public Education Capital Outlay, PECO) for the new campus in Loxahatchee Groves is needed for completion of the first building.
+The County supports the allocation of additional construction funding (Public Education Capital Outlay, PECO) for the new campus in Loxahatchee Groves which is needed for completion of the first building.
 Groundbreaking for this project will take place in November 2014, and the campus is scheduled to open in 2016.
-In 2014, the Florida Legislature appropriated \$6 million toward the total \$10 million cost of the campus. \$4 million is requested in 2015-16 to complete to campus construction.
+In 2014, the Florida Legislature appropriated \$6 million toward the total \$10 million cost of the campus.
+The County requests the balance of \$9 million be appropriated in FY2016/17 to complete the campus construction.